Affiliation | Tracking and attribution rules

 Social commerce scenario

-All the traffic is brought to the Popsell App, to the Ambassador’s e-shops, and the customer journey remains confined within the Application, from discovering the publication and the products, to filling the shopping cart and placing the order.
+All the traffic is brought to the Popsell App, to the Member's e-shops, and the customer journey remains confined within the Application, from discovering the publication and the products, to filling the shopping cart and placing the order.

 This is what we call here the Social Commerce scenario.